AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2022/07/cpd-perf-challenges/index.md

 {{< imgld metadata >}}

-This plot combine the measurements from the main branch and all the other feature branches.
+This plot combines the measurements from the main branch and all the other feature branches.
 Typically, we have a small number of measurements in the main branch which is not always enough to reliably detect change points.
 We could extend the data set with measurements from the feature branches in order to obtain more reliable conclusions.
 Unfortunately, this trick reduces the detection accuracy.
-Indeed, once a change happened in the main branch, some feature branches based on the obsolete commits may produce "old-style" measurements.
+Indeed, once a change happens in the main branch, some feature branches based on the obsolete commits may produce "old-style" measurements.
 It leads to a situation where we can say that we have an obvious change here, but we can't reliably detect its exact location.